skyfe79/Awesome/README.md

 - [Astro-boilerplate](https://github.com/ixartz/Astro-boilerplate) - 🚀 Astro boilerplate with responsive blog and portfolio template using TypeScript and React styled with Tailwind CSS ⚡️ Made with developer experience first: TypeScript + ESLint + Prettier + Husky + Lint-Staged + Commitlint + VSCode
 - [knowledge](https://github.com/KnowledgeCanvas/knowledge) - Knowledge is a tool for saving, searching, accessing, exploring and chatting with all of your favorite websites, documents and files.
 - [editable](https://github.com/editablejs/editable) - Editable is an extensible rich text editor framework that uses custom renderers for rendering, instead of the contenteditable attribute, thus avoiding compatibility issues across browsers and platforms.
 It focuses on stability, controllability, and performance.
-- [mantine-contextmenu](https://github.com/icflorescu/mantine-contextmenu) - A lightweight yet customizable context-menu for your Mantine applications, with a succinct API and dark-theme support.
+- [mantine-contextmenu](https://github.com/icflorescu/mantine-contextmenu) - The lightweight yet customizable context-menu for your Mantine applications, with a succinct API and dark-theme support.
-- [mantine-datatable](https://github.com/icflorescu/mantine-datatable) - A table component for your Mantine data-rich applications, supporting asynchronous data loading, column sorting, custom cell data rendering, row context menus, dark theme, and more.
+- [mantine-datatable](https://github.com/icflorescu/mantine-datatable) - The table component for your Mantine data-rich applications, supporting asynchronous data loading, column sorting, custom cell data rendering, context menus, nesting, Gmail-style batch row selection, dark theme, and more.
-- [tauri-ui](https://github.com/agmmnn/tauri-ui) - 🦀 Create modern desktop applications with shadcn/ui, Tauri 2, Next.js 13, Tailwind.
+- [tauri-ui](https://github.com/agmmnn/tauri-ui) - 🦀 Create modern desktop applications with Tauri and shadcn/ui.
 - [gatsby-starter-lumen](https://github.com/alxshelepenok/gatsby-starter-lumen) - A constantly evolving and thoughtful architecture for creating static blogs with Gatsby.
 - [AgentGPT](https://github.com/reworkd/AgentGPT) - 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.
 - [gptbrushes](https://github.com/aKzenT/gptbrushes) - null